danielbakrr/danielbakrr/README.md

 # 💫 About Me:
 Hello!
-I'm Daniel, a 2nd-year Polytechnic Information Technology student specializing in Cloud Computing.
+I'm Daniel, a 2nd-year Polytechnic Information Technology student specializing in Cloud Computing and an aspiring data-analyst!

 ## 🌐 Socials: